Teach your children the Bible stories of creation through Jesus’ birth this Christmas using a Jesse Tree to focus on the true reason for the season.

 HOW WE USE THE JESSE TREE TRADITION

 Each night we read the story, look at the pictures, and predict what will happen.
-Then we find the ornament that symbolizes our story and add it to our tiny tree.
+Then, we find the ornament that symbolizes our story and add it to our tiny tree.
 As we approach Christmas, our tree fills up with stories from the Bible.

 I like to place our tree on the dinner table, so that we can quiz the kids about previous stories or even read the next one while we eat.
-Having it in front of us each night, helps remind us to keep up with the schedule.
-It also keeps the story of Jesus at the center of our focus, instead of the list presents we hope to get.
+Having it in front of us each night helps remind us to keep up with the schedule.
+It also keeps the story of Jesus at the center of our focus, instead of the list of presents we hope to get.